Humanity needs leadership and solidarity to defeat COVID-19

 Yemen is already suffering from a collapse of economic infrastructure, unpaid salaries, and a lack of jobs.

-UNDP will rely upon our World Bank, European Union, and other partnerships to expand existing and to develop new programmes as we remain committed to creating jobs through our projects, increasing support to Small and Medium Enterprises, supporting local value-chains like farming, and strengthening public-private partnerships.
+UNDP works with the World Bank, European Union, and other partnerships to expand existing, and create new, programmes.
+We remain committed to creating jobs through our projects, increasing support to micro, small and medium enterprises (MSMEs), supporting local value-chains like farming, and strengthening public-private partnerships.

 Socio-Economic Impact Assessment

 Background and purpose: As a response to COVID-19, UNDP adopted innovative tools to assess the impact on economy and businesses.
 The MSME DIGITAL socio-economic impact assessment (SEIA) builds a common situational understanding while identifying how many MSMEs have been impacted and outlining their coping strategies.

 The SEIA enables rapid data collection and visualization and acts as Decision Support System (DSS) to make evidenced-based decision making.
 It provides impact assessments and gender sensitive indicators that generate entry points for assistance.
 It can also serve to build capacity for youth employment and professionals exploring telework or home-based working.